 Follow these guidelines and discuss them with your employees before work. and / or colleagues / ensure good communication about this within the company.
-The obligation to keep 1,5 distance has been cancelled, the advice remains to observe this distance as much as possible

-- a) Where the nature of the work permits, work is done from home. - b) Appoint a corona responsible at the company or per location.
+- a) Where the nature of the work permits, work is done from home.
+Keep as far as 1.5 meters distance at all time. - b) Appoint a corona responsible at the company or per location.
 This can be a prevention officer. - c) Show on a map where employees are expected to do their work.
 Possibly and if necessary, also with a routing to prevent people from having to meet / meet each other unnecessarily. - d) For lifts and other small spaces: maximum 1 person in these spaces. - e) If possible, divide departments to reduce the risk of illness of an entire department / company. - f) Split groups of employees during lunch.
 Have lunch in the open air as much as possible. - g) Other hygiene rules: - a maximum number of people in the toilet at the same time: use the urinals alternately, - hang warning signs on the doors of small spaces, - make sure that there are bottles / pumps with disinfectant liquid directly outside the toilets, - extra daily cleaning of toilets and other facilities that are shared, - keep door handles good and extra clean, - thoroughly clean material for shared use, 70% (IPA) cleaning alcohol is suitable for disinfecting materials and products, - make sure that the rooms are cleaned more often than usual and that soap / disinfectant and disposable towels are provided. - h) Limit contacts with external parties as much as possible.
 Make agreements about this with suppliers, customers and other people who want to visit the work location. - i) Set scattered times for employee units to come to work and avoid too many employees meeting at the entrance, elevator, stairs, etc. during peak hours. - j) Meetings: only by telephone or video conferences.
 When necessary: put a maximum number of chairs in meeting rooms. - k) Have employees work in the same teams and in the same locations / spaces as much as possible, so that people do not encounter others. - Talk to each other (severely) about (dangerously underestimating) deviant behaviour and correct each other.
 Take responsibility for yourself and colleagues.
 Ask questions and report problems to your manager.